-Assessment Task Syllabus Outcomes Timing Weighting Half Yearly 1 1 Historical Inquiry on a Historical Mystery Investigating the Ancient Past HT4-1 HT4-6 HT4-7 HT4-8 Term 1 Week 9 Yearly 2 Stage 4 History Course The Ancient World Exam HT4-2 HT4-4 HT4-5 HT 4-10 Term 2 Week 9 30% 3 In-Class Extended Response The Black Death HT4-3 HT4-4 HT4-9, HT4-10 Term 3 Week 9 40% TOTAL 100%
+Assessment Task Syllabus Outcomes Timing Weighting Half Yearly 1 Historical Inquiry on a Historical Mystery Investigating the Ancient Past HT4-1 HT4-6 HT4-7 HT4-8 Term 1 Week 9 30% Yearly 2 Examination The Ancient World Exam HT4-2 HT4-4 HT4-5 HT 4-10 Term 2 Week 9 30% 3 Historical Inquiry on the Medieval World The Western and Islamic World - Medieval Europe HT4-3 HT4-4 HT4-9, HT4-10 Term 3 Week 9 40% TOTAL 100%

-Class work is an important part of everyday teaching and it involves both formal and informal (assessment for learning) types of assessment by the teacher, to measure the student's level of achievement.
+Class work is an important part of everyday teaching, and it involves both formal and informal (assessment for learning) types of assessment by the teacher, to measure the student's level of achievement.
 This is a good opportunity to test for content.